offalynne/Input/docs/5.5/Functions-(Virtual-Buttons).md

 The following functions are in global scope and can be called anywhere in your game.
 Virtual buttons themselves are created with `input_virtual_create()` - which returns a struct - and should be configured by executing methods on that struct.

+?> All coordinates and positions are in GUI-space.

 &nbsp;

 ## `input_virtual_destroy_all()`